3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 ### Rich Markdown

 This plugin has provided several great features.
 OhmineDT is relying on this plugin to style the Special Text and Abstract Content Bar because Joplin didn't give the CSS classes to specify those elements.
-So, it might cause some styles missing from OhmineDT while you didn't install this plugin, or you didn't enable the setting.
+So, it might cause some styles missing from OhmineDT while you didn't install this plugin, or you didn't enable the settings.

 Quick setting up: